USS Helena (CL-50): Construction and early career

 The US Navy awarded the contract for Helena to the New York Navy Yard on 9 September 1935, and the keel for the new ship was laid down on 9 December 1936.
-Her completed hull was launched on 28 August 1938, and after completing fitting-out, she was commissioned into the fleet on 14 December 1939 with the hull number CL-50.
+Her completed hull was launched on 28 August 1938 and she was commissioned on 18 September 1939 with the hull number CL-50.
 World War II had broken out in Europe in September that year, but for the time being, the United States remained neutral.
 After entering service, the ship was occupied with sea trials and initial training, and she embarked on a major shakedown cruise abroad on 27 December, bound for South American waters.
 She stopped in Guantanamo Bay, an American-leased naval base in Cuba, on the way before arriving in Buenos Aires, Argentina, on 22 January 1940; from there, she continued on to Montevideo, Uruguay, on 29 January.
 While in the latter port, the crew inspected the wreck of the German heavy cruiser Admiral Graf Spee that had recently been scuttled after the Battle of the River Plate the previous month.
 Helena got underway again in mid-February to return to the United States, again passing through Guantanamo Bay on the way.
 After returning, she was dry-docked for repairs from 2 March to 14 July.

 She took part in training exercises and sea trials over the next several months until September, when she was transferred to the Pacific Fleet.
 She passed through the Panama Canal toward the end of the month and arrived in San Pedro, California, on 3 October.
 From there, she continued on to Pearl Harbor, Hawaii to join the rest of the fleet, arriving there on 21 October.
 Over the course of the next year, the fleet spent its time conducting training exercises and shooting practice as tensions with Japan rose over the latter's war against China.
 During this period, from 14 July 1941 to 16 September, the ship was dry-docked for maintenance at the Mare Island Naval Shipyard in California; it was during this period that the ship received her 1.1-inch guns.
 Helena was slated to be dry-docked for another periodic maintenance in December 1941, and was moored in port with the minelayer Oglala tied alongside on 6 December, awaiting her turn in the shipyard.
 The ships happened to be moored in the berth normally reserved for the battleship Pennsylvania, which was currently in the dry-dock.
 The ship's commander was at that time Captain Robert Henry English.